 Pursuant to the amended and restated employment agreement, if Ms. Haviland's employment is terminated by us without cause or by Ms. Haviland for good reason (each term as defined in her employment agreement), and subject to Ms. Haviland's execution of a release of potential claims against us, Ms. Haviland will be entitled to receive: (i) severance in an amount equal to one (1) time Ms. Haviland's annualized base salary then in effect, payable over a 12-month period and (ii) a monthly cash payment for medical and dental benefits for 12 months or Ms. Haviland's COBRA health continuation period, whichever ends earlier.
-Ms. Haviland's change-in-control payments and benefits were revised pursuant to her amended and restated employment agreement to provide that in the event that Ms. Haviland's employment is terminated by us without cause or by Ms. Haviland for good reason, in either case within 12 months following the occurrence of a sale event (as defined in Ms. Haviland's employment agreement), in lieu of the severance payments and benefits described in the preceding sentence and subject to Ms. Haviland's execution of a release of potential claims against us, she will be entitled to receive: (i) a lump sum in cash in an amount equal to the sum of (A) two (2) times her base salary then in effect (or in effect immediately prior to the sale event, if higher), (ii) a monthly cash payment for medical and dental benefits for 24 months or Ms. Haviland's COBRA health continuation period, whichever ends earlier, and (iii) full and immediate vesting and exercisability of all time-based stock options and other time-based stock-based awards held by Ms. Haviland.
+Ms. Haviland's change-in-control payments and benefits were revised pursuant to her amended and restated employment agreement to provide that in the event that Ms. Haviland's employment is terminated by us without cause or by Ms. Haviland for good reason, in either case within 12 months following the occurrence of a sale event (as defined in Ms. Haviland's employment agreement), in lieu of the severance payments and benefits described in the preceding sentence and subject to Ms. Haviland's execution of a release of potential claims against us, she will be entitled to receive: (i) a lump sum in cash in an amount equal to the sum of (A) two (2) times her base salary then in effect (or in effect immediately prior to the sale event, if higher) plus (B) two (2) times her target annual incentive compensation then in effect (or in effect immediately prior to the sale event, if higher), (ii) a monthly cash payment for medical and dental benefits for 24 months or Ms. Haviland's COBRA health continuation period, whichever ends earlier, and (iii) full and immediate vesting and exercisability of all time-based stock options and other time-based stock-based awards held by Ms. Haviland.